 Read our full guide to finding and taking advantage of mistake fares!

-No matter how you use them, a stash of points and miles can help you travel more for less.
+No matter how you use them, having a stash of points and miles is crucial if you want to know how to find cheap business class flights.
 You can take a cheap flight and make it free using credit card points with tools like the Chase travel portal or Capital One Purchase Eraser.

 But redeeming for business and first class seats are where using points and miles really shines.
 It's the best way to get outsized value, as these tickets typically are triple or quadruple the costs of flying economy – but not triple or quadruple the miles.
 And using points is the easiest and most cost-effective way, by far, to secure yourself a seat in business class … no matter where you want to go.